Minerva Springs and Terrace Facts

 Minerva Springs and Terrace Growth

-Approximately 500 gallons (1,893 l) of water flow over the Minerva Springs and Terrace each minute, depositing an estimated 4,000 pounds (1,814 kg) of calcium carbonate in various colors every day.
+Roughly 500 gallons (1,893 l) of water flow over the Minerva Springs and Terrace each minute, depositing an estimated 4,000 lb (1,814 kg) of calcium carbonate in various colors every day.

 The terraces continue to grow through such deposits.
 Augmenting its great beauty is the multi-colored nature of the water itself.